cjohansen/replicant-docs/content/hiccup.md

   `:replicant.life-cycle/unmount` (node is being removed from the DOM).
 - `:replicant/node` the DOM node

-As you can see `:replicant/on-render` triggers on all updates and gives you enough information to know what happened.
-If you really just want to do something on mount and/or unmount, you can use `:replicant/on-mount` and `:replicant/on-unmount`, which work exactly like `:replicant/on-render`, except they only trigger on their respective life-cycle events.
+`:replicant/on-render` triggers on all updates and gives you enough information to know what happened.
+If you just want to do something on mount and/or unmount, you can use `:replicant/on-mount` and `:replicant/on-unmount`, which work exactly like `:replicant/on-render`, except they only trigger on their respective life-cycle events.

 Like event handlers, life-cycle hooks can be expressed as data see the [detailed guide on life-cycle hooks](/guide/life-cycle/).